alaffin12/stackedit/Caught by Stradh.md

 Almost all alcohol in Barovia is wine or wine-based, and almost all wine is made by the Martikov family (some is brought in by Vistani traders).
 A description of the Martikov family wines is below:

 ### Grapesmash
-Grapesmash is the lowest grade of Martikov wine and comes from their lowest quality grapes.
-It comes in three sub
+Grapesmash is the lowest grade of Martikov wine.
+It is a red wine, made from grapes unfit for any
 ### Dragoncrush

 ### Winterpress
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2MzU4MDk0Myw3NjE2NDk0NDMsMjA5MT
-AxODQ2MywtMjAwNzY1NjIzNCwzMDIyMDM2LDYyOTk5NTcxMSwt
-MTU5ODQxMjczMCwtNTQwNjEzODA1LC0xNjU2MzI0MTEwLC0xNT
-E3MzM0MTM2LDEwMTg4NjYxMDAsLTc3NDk1MDc3MiwxOTk1Mzkz
-Nzc5LDgzNjIwMTE3LC00MjIxMTcxMTgsNTMyNzY5MjczLDc1Mj
-M2NzI3MCwtNjQyMjM2Nyw2MTY4MjE1NDgsLTE2ODIxOTA1MTdd
-fQ==
+eyJoaXN0b3J5IjpbNjI0ODAxNDc3LDc2MTY0OTQ0MywyMDkxMD
+E4NDYzLC0yMDA3NjU2MjM0LDMwMjIwMzYsNjI5OTk1NzExLC0x
+NTk4NDEyNzMwLC01NDA2MTM4MDUsLTE2NTYzMjQxMTAsLTE1MT
+czMzQxMzYsMTAxODg2NjEwMCwtNzc0OTUwNzcyLDE5OTUzOTM3
+NzksODM2MjAxMTcsLTQyMjExNzExOCw1MzI3NjkyNzMsNzUyMz
+Y3MjcwLC02NDIyMzY3LDYxNjgyMTU0OCwtMTY4MjE5MDUxN119

 -->